IrieBee/fem-huddle-landing-page/README.md

 ### What I learned

 * Ionic for social media icons.
+Need to add link at the end of html.
 * Position: absolute for social media icons.
 * Background-size.
 For desktop used cover, for mobile - contain.
+* Outline with offset for media icons.
+* Transition: duration for hover.

 ## Links